History of Advantage!

 Most importantly, Advantage! would not exist without the support of Steve Neale and Barrow Raiders RLFC!

-Now, thanks to the initial support from the Sir John Fisher Foundation, which attracted support from other organisations including BAE Systems, Cumbria Community Foundation, Walney Extension Community Fund, Sport England, the National Lottery Community Fund, Boost Charitable Trust, Frieda Scott Foundation Trust, Furness Building Society and many other organisations, and local businesses, Advantage! is a sustained, but still developing programme, touching the lives of over 800 people per week, maintaining its initial focus and impacting on the wellbeing of the community, in the heart of Barrow.
+Now, thanks to the initial support from the Sir John Fisher Foundation, which attracted support from other organisations including BAE Systems, Cumbria Community Foundation, Sport England, the National Lottery Community Fund, Boost Charitable Trust, Frieda Scott Foundation Trust, Furness Building Society and many other organisations, and local businesses, Advantage! is a sustained, but still developing programme, touching the lives of over 1000 people per week, maintaining its initial focus and impacting on the wellbeing of the community, in the heart of Barrow.